josedianicious/student_management_system/README.md

 For running this project in your machine

-*clone this url depo using the "git clone https://github.com/josedianicious/student_management_system"
+*clone this url repo using the "git clone https://github.com/josedianicious/student_management_system"

 *create a database